Why Should Your Child Study Statistics?

 A Better Question Is Which Sectors Don’t Employ Them.

-There’s a good chance your child can apply statistics in whatever field he or she is interested in, from making smarter software to developing safer drugs.
+There’s a good chance your child can apply statistics to whatever field interests him or her, from making smarter software to developing safer drugs.
 Here is a snapshot of select places where statisticians work and what they do.

 Health and Medicine